williain/multitools/doc/guide.rst

     s.supervisor(prntHandler=myPrntHandler)

-Add this to the previous code example (replacing the supervisor() call with this one), and this now prints 'CAUGHT DEBUG: 1234' if you replace the last line of the previous exampe with these lines.
+Add this to the previous code example (replacing the supervisor() call with this one), and this now prints 'CAUGHT DEBUG: 1234'.

 This mechanism could be used for a simplified form of debug logging, or progress logging.